Buddhist Deity: Dorje Shugden Main Page

 The two Gelugpa groups remain far from reconciled over the issue of Dorje Shugden.
 As for the actual origins of Dorje Shugden, that remains shrouded in history at this time.
 However, there are many claims as to the origin of the deity.

-Origin and Demise of Dorje Shugden and Tulku Dragpa Gyaltsen:
+Origin and Demise of Dorje Shugden and Trulku Dragpa Gyaltsen:

-- The 5th Dalai was uncommitted as to the origins but did not necessarily believe that Shugden was the incarnation of Tulku Dragpa Gyaltsen.
+- The 5th Dalai Lama, Lobzang Gyatso (1617-1682), was uncommitted as to the origins but did not necessarily believe that Shugden was the incarnation of Tulku Dragpa Gyaltsen (1619-1656).

-- Dragshul Trinle Rinchen of Sakya states in his diary that Dorje Shugden was an emanation of Avalokiteshvara.
+- Dragshul Trinle Rinchen (1871-1935) of Sakya states in his diary that Dorje Shugden was an emanation of Avalokiteshvara and that his own father, Kunga Nyingpo (19th century), was an emanation of Dorje Shugden.

-- Pabongkha Dechen Nyingpo writes that Shugden was an emanation of Manjushri and the incarnation of Tulku Dragpa Gyaltsen.
+- Pabongkha Dechen Nyingpo (1878-1941) writes that Shugden was both an emanation of Manjushri and the incarnation of Trulku Dragpa Gyaltsen.
+(See the Lineage Murals from Trode Khangsar Temple, Lhasa).

-- Some contemporary officials of Drepung monastery claim that Tulku Dragpa Gyaltsen has continued to be reborn, discovered and enthroned at Drepung for the past 350 years.
+- Some contemporary officials of Drepung Monastery claim that Trulku Dragpa Gyaltsen is unrelated to Dorje Shugden and that the Trulku continues to be reborn, discovered and enthroned as a teacher at Drepung Monastery for the past 350 years.

 Gelug Forms of Dorje Shugden: